Yaroslav Melnyk

-Life
+Early life

-Born in West Ukraine, J.Melnik is graduated from Lviv University and did his postgraduate studies at Maxim Gorky Literature Institute in Moscow.
-He worked as a magazine writer for Elle (magazine).
+Melnyk was born in Smyha in 1959 and holds an undergraduate degree from Lviv University and a postgraduate degree from Maxim Gorky Literature Institute in Moscow.

 In 1997, the novel Les Parias d’Eden (The Pariahs of Eden) was published by Robert Laffont Publishers in Paris.
 It received accolades from France’s literary critics and was praised by the country’s press.

-His dystopian novel " Remote space " (BBC Book of the Year 2013) published in France in 2017, also had real success (Prize Libr'a Nous 2018, Best book of the Year).
+His dystopian novel "Remote space" (BBC Book of the Year 2013) published in France in 2017, also had real success (Prize Libr'a Nous 2018, Best book of the Year).

 Critics call him a mystic and existential writer.

 His work is in the compulsory curriculum of secondary schools in Ukraine.

-He lives between Lithuania and France.

 Career

-J.Melnik was a well known critic in Ukraine before moving to Lithuania and becoming a Lithuanian writer of Ukrainian descent.
-However, he has in 2012 enjoyed a literary return to Ukraine and Ukrainian.

-He's a winner of numerous competitions and awards, author of more than ten books which have been published in European countries.

-Melnik's books have been among the best Lithuanian and Ukrainian books of the year a number of times.
-The End of the World, Distant Space and Masha, Or Post-fascism were all listed in the Top Five Lithuanian Books for their year of publication, and Kelias į rojų (The Road to Paradise) was included in the Top Twelve Most Creative Lithuanian Books in 2010 and have been nominated for Europe Book Prize.

-His book The Paris Diary (2013) became a bestseller in Lithuania.
+Melnik's books have been among the best Lithuanian and Ukrainian books of the year several times.
+The End of the World, Distant Space, and Masha, Or Post-fascism were all included in the Top Five Lithuanian Books in their respective publication years.
+Kelias į rojų (The Road to Paradise) was also named one of the Top Twelve Most Creative Lithuanian Books in 2010 and was nominated for the Europe Book Prize.
+His book, The Paris Diary (2013), became a bestseller in Lithuania.

 Melnik's dystopian novel "Remote Space" (Distant space) won BBC Book of the Year in 2013.
 It was published in French in 2017 as Espace lointain (Agullo editions, translated from Lithuanian).